This page is intended for subscribers to Herald-Online. If you are a user of JSH-Online, please visit the FAQ page here: jsh.christianscience.com/faq

 If I find a typing error or other problem with the content, how can I report it?

-If you notice typographical or formatting errors, we encourage you to let us know using the Article Feedback box, found on the right side of every article page.
-Click on "Report an error", and a separate popup window will open.
+If you notice typographical or formatting errors, we encourage you to let us know by clicking on the “Send a comment to the editors” link at the bottom of every article.
+Then, fill out the form and submit it.
 If you identify the problem clearly we will review your suggestion and make the correction as soon as possible.

 I'm having technical problems with accessing Herald-Online.
 What can I do?